liudichen/mui-component/README.md

 export { default as PopConfirm, PopConfirmProps } from './components/PopConfirm';
 export { default as Modal, ModalProps } from './components/Modal';

+export { default as ImageCarouselModal, ImageCarousel, ImageCarouselProps, ImageCarouselModalProps } from './components/ImageCarouselModal';

 export { default as Space, SpaceProps } from './components/Space';